 And be sure your child knows NEVER to dive into water that she has not already personally established to be deep and safe.
 Since toddlers are most at risk of drowning, supervision is critical near pools or creeks, and of course when a bathtub has water in it.

 8. Make helmets non-negotiable for cycling, skating or skate-boarding.

 They reduce the risk of brain injury by 90%.

 9. Cars are dangerous.

-If you are transporting a little one in the back of your car, train yourself to check the car before you get out to be sure your child is out of the car, so you don't space out and forget a sleeping child – horrible to even think about, I know, but we're sleep-deprived parents and every year, babies and toddlers die in cars because we go on autopilot.
+If you are transporting a little one in the back of your car, train yourself to check the car before you get out to be sure your child is out of the car, so you don't space out and forget a sleeping child – horrible to even think about, I know, but we're sleep-deprived parents and every year, babies and toddlers die when they are left in cars.

 Car accidents are the leading cause of death among teens.
-Once she starts driving, make sure she hears any personal stories you have about kids who've died in car accidents; that story could keep her alive.
+Once he starts driving, make sure he hears any personal stories you have about kids who've died in car accidents; that story could keep him alive.
 When you see a news story about an accident caused by a driver texting, discuss it at the dinner table.
 Admit that you're tempted, too, but role model turning off your phone and putting it in your bag in the back seat.
 (Need directions?
-Pull off the road to check them.)
+Print them out in advance or pull off the road to check them.)

 10. When your child begins using public transit, ease into it.

 First, travel with him.
 Then, stay near him but let him travel "alone. " Then, let him travel with a friend.
 Role play like crazy: What happens if he and his friend get separated?
 What if someone pulls a knife and demands his money?
 (Yes, this happened to my 13 year old on one of his first solo subway trips.)
 What if his cell phone falls on the subway tracks?
 What if some guy stares at him and it gives him the creeps?
 Buy him a cell phone and have him call you before he gets on the bus and after he gets off.
 Be sure he doesn't use his phone or other electronics en route; they make him a target.